Astrophysics

 We now have the condition for a solar eclipse to be visible somewhere on the Earth’s surface.
 A solar eclipse will occur the condition is true at a New Moon.

-\[|\delta| < \delta_m + \rho_s + \rho_m\]
+\(|\delta| < \delta_m + \rho_s + \rho_m\)

-The diagram shows the minimum conditions for a total or annular solar eclipse.
+Figure 2: Total or Annular Solar Eclipse shows the minimum conditions for a total or annular solar eclipse.

 An annular solar eclipse occurs if \(\rho_m < \rho_s\) and the following condition holds.

-\[|\delta| < \delta_m + \rho_s - \rho_m\]
+\(|\delta| < \delta_m + \rho_s - \rho_m\)

 A total solar eclipse occurs if \(\rho_m > \rho_s\) and the following condition holds.

-\[|\delta| < \delta_m + \rho_m - \rho_s\]
+\(|\delta| < \delta_m + \rho_m - \rho_s\)

 The Earth’s umbra is defined by the cone \(E''UE'\).
 The radius of the umbra at the Moon’s position is \(M'M''/2 = R_u = R_e - r_m\rho_s\).
 The angular radius of the umbra at the Moon is \(\rho_u = R_u/r_m = \delta_m - \rho_s\).